lrodrz/lrodrz.github.io/about.markdown

 In Dr. Sode’s lab I undertook constructing a set of potential energy surfaces for four van der Waals rare-gas CO<sub>2</sub> complexes (Rg-CO<sub>2</sub>; Rg = He, Ne, Kr, Xe).
 We used permutationally invariant polynomials to construct a potential energy function for each complex and fit these against a set of 44,000 Rg-CO<sub>2</sub> configuration potentials calculated at the CCSD[t] level of theory using Tikhonov regularization.
 A paper on this is in preparation to be submitted to the Journal of Physical Chemistry A in early 2024.

-Recently, I joined Dr. Giulia Palermo’s lab at UCR in Fall 2024 as a doctoral student in biogineering where I am currently exploring the molecular mechanisms of CRISPR-Cas9 systems using a combination of quantum mechanics/molecular mechanics (QM/MM) simulations, classical molecular dynamics (MD) simulations, and machine learning CV generation for enhanced sampling methods.
+Recently, I joined Dr. Giulia Palermo’s lab at UCR in Fall 2024 as a doctoral student in bioengineering where I am currently exploring the molecular mechanisms of CRISPR-Cas9 systems using a combination of quantum mechanics/molecular mechanics (QM/MM) simulations, classical molecular dynamics (MD) simulations, and machine learning CV generation for enhanced sampling methods.

 For more information on my research, please visit my <a href="/research" >research</a> page